 1.3 Relevant legislation Sources Terms and definitions from the NSCA, regulations made under the NSCA and other relevant legislation are identified by the source; for example: Class I nuclear facility (installation nucléaire de catégorie I) A Class IA nuclear facility and a Class IB nuclear facility.
 (Source: Class I Nuclear Facilities Regulations) Each term is generally from the Interpretations section, but may appear in another section or subsection of the legislation.
 Within any definition, references to sections, subsections, paragraphs, schedules or columns mean those belonging to the source unless otherwise specified.
 IAEA Regulations Throughout this document, the term "IAEA Regulations" refers to the most up-to-date Regulations for the Safe Transport of Radioactive Material, published by the International Atomic Energy Agency (IAEA).
-1.4 Additions and revisions This update (December 2019) replaces the version published in August 2018.
+1.4 Additions and revisions This update (May 2022) replaces the version posted in February 2022.
 Future updates to this document will incorporate new terms and definitions in newly published regulatory documents, capture revisions to existing CNSC documents as those documents are developed or reaffirmed, and reflect advances in scientific and technical knowledge.
 Suggestions for additions and revisions to the terms and definitions included in this document should be submitted to the CNSC.
-2. Terms and Definitions A $\mathbf{A_1, A_2} (A{l}, A{2})$ Ha[ve] the same meanings as in the IAEA Regulations.
-(Source: Packaging and Transport of Nuclear Substances Regulations, 2015) Note: $A_1$ and $A_2$ are values specific to each radionuclide and are used to determine the activity limits for transport packages. abandon (abandonner) Remove from regulatory control.
+2. Terms and Definitions A $A_1, A_2 (A_1, A_2)$ Ha[ve] the same meanings as in the IAEA Regulations.
+(Source: Packaging and Transport of Nuclear Substances Regulations, 2015) Note: A_1 and A_2 are values specific to each radionuclide and are used to determine the activity limits for transport packages. abandon (abandonner) Remove from regulatory control.